FC Universitatea Cluj: History

-The Universitatea sports club of Cluj was founded on 23 November 1919 by the "Sports Society of University Students" (abbreviated to "U"), the press from Cluj wrote an announcement that day:"With patriotic warmth for every young Romanian university student to hold on to a holy duty to join the sports lists that are at the University's Secretariat".
-Its first chairman was Professor Iuliu Hațieganu, a physician and politician.
 In the early years of its existence "U" Cluj played in local competitions; at the time there was no national football championship in Romania.
 The team played against Chinezul Timișoara in the 1923 final of the Mara Cup, losing 0–2.
 "U" played in the Romania national football championship Divizia A from 1932.
 In their first season "U" finished first in its group and played the championship final against Ripensia Timișoara (0–0 and 3–5).
+In the first season of the Romanian Cup, in 1933–34, "U" reached the final, losing against Ripensia Timișoara (0–5).